 Onshoring, offshoring and nearshoring can each add value to a software development project.
 This overview presents the case for and against each of these options!
 Making an informed choice and managing the risks appropriately can deliver material gains to a software development project.

-Onshoring is often known as domestic outsourcing.
+Sometimes people call domestic outsourcing, onshoring.
 The development team is located in the same country as headquarters, but in a separate location and provided by a third party.
 This is often done to overcome the shortage of a particular skill set.
 It may also be used to ensure the company remains focused on its core capabilities, while still ensuring the required work is completed in closely connected way.

 In comparison to other options, onshoring has are some benefits: